It’s the time of the year when budget-minded people start thinking about how their finances will accommodate the extra expenses of the holiday season.

 - Do you have a job that offers overtime?
 Could you pick up an extra shift?

 - Here are some more ideas for earning extra money that you can get paid for quickly.

 Accept that it’s okay to simplify.
 It’s okay if this Christmas looks different than in years past.

 Decide that your financial goals like getting (or staying) out of debt are more important than giving expensive gifts and having the perfect table spread.

 Realize that those who love you would rather have you get closer to financial peace than have a costly gift from you.
-Personally, there is nothing more awkward for me than getting an expensive gift from someone who I know can’t afford it.
+There is nothing more awkward than getting an expensive gift from someone who you know can’t afford it.

 How About You?